Egg Donor FAQs

 Because you will be sedated during the procedure, you should not feel anything.
 However, you may experience mild discomfort and/or cramping after the procedure.

 Are there any possible health complications regarding the retrieval stage that I should be aware of?

 Though very rare, infection, bleeding, injury to internal structures, blood clots, ovarian hyperstimulation, and complications from anesthesia are possible.

-On average, we can rescue somewhere between 6-14 eggs in a single donor cycle.
+On average, between 6-14 eggs in a single cycle are retrieved.

 You’ll have to be very careful not to conceive during the month that you donate eggs, because we may not retrieve every egg and you could get pregnant.
 If you conceive during a donation cycle, you’ll be at a high risk for conceiving more than one baby.
 Abstinence around the time of retrieval is the safest approach.

 Some women are faced with the inability to get pregnant using their own eggs, while others wish to prevent transmission of a genetic condition.

 The entire process is completely anonymous.
 However, if you move forward with donation there is an optional donor registry.
 While not mandatory, the donor registry is there so that a child (after age 18) conceived with a donor egg can find their donor.

 When getting tested to see if I qualify as an egg donor, do I have to go to your Raleigh office, or can I go to a doctor closer to home and have the results sent to you?